m-que/Recipes-Ratings-Project/README.md

 |`'steps'`	              |Text for recipe steps, in order|
 |`'description'`	     | User-provided description|

-For this project, I added an additional column representing average ratings for each recipe in the dataframe to facilitate the analysis of different features of the recipe with their ratings.
+For this project, I added an additional column representing average ratings corresponding to each recipe in this dataframe to facilitate analysis.

 The dataset for ratings contain 731927 rows, each with a review on a recipe.
 It contains the 5 columns listed below.